-Ninety-five years ago today, Lord Balfour – British foreign secretary and former prime minister – lit the fuse of an almighty powder keg when he wrote to the financier Lord Rothschild, Britain’s most influential Jew: “His Majesty’s Government views with favour the establishment in Palestine of a national home for the Jewish people.”
+On this day in 1917, British foreign secretary and former prime minister Lord Balfour lit the fuse of an almighty powder keg when he wrote to the financier Lord Rothschild, Britain’s most influential Jew: “His Majesty’s Government views with favour the establishment in Palestine of a national home for the Jewish people.”
 Today’s chronic instability in the Middle East can be traced directly back to these eighteen lethal words which came to be known as the Balfour Declaration.
 Issued one year before the end of World War I, this extraordinarily arrogant statement reveals the extent to which the British Empire then controlled the outside world.
 For the Palestinian lands that Lord Balfour was so generously promising to World Jewry were, at that time, still in the possession of the Ottoman Empire.

-And so it was that the British Empire’s own self-interests – like the self-interests of all empires previously – ultimately satisfied nobody in Palestine AND sold out everybody.
+And so it was that the British Empire’s self-interests – like the self-interests of all empires previously – ultimately satisfied nobody AND sold out everybody.
 But such is the way of empires and it’s why we must fight against them.
-For, long after those fleeting empires have bitten the dust, the implications of those arrogant, blinkered decisions made by their long-forgotten politicians come back to kick future generations in the face.
+For, long after those fleeting empires have bitten the dust, the implications of those arrogant, hubristic and blinkered decisions made by long-forgotten politicians come back to kick future generations in the face.